 - ensuring throughout the development, approval, delivery and discontinuance of a course of study that the HES Framework will be appropriately applied and met.

-Providers who self-accredit their courses are also responsible for ensuring that compliance across all the HES Framework is sustained throughout their higher education operations.
+Institutes of Higher Education who self-accredit their courses are also responsible for ensuring that compliance across all the HES Framework is sustained throughout their higher education operations.

 Applications must be on the approved online application form, include all information requested, and be accompanied by the applicable fee and payment/invoice form.
 See more information on our fees page.